-- Always be used as a last resort and only after all other interventions have been exhausted, and only by staff who have had the recognised up-to-date Team Teach training - Be applied using the minimum amount of force and for the minimum amount of time possible

-- Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded and reported to parents before the child is arrives home (see appendix 3 for a behaviour log) - Be reflected upon and appropriate behaviour plans updated
+- Be used as part of a dynamic risk assessment, as a last resort and only after all other interventions have been exhausted.
+All physical restraints must be recorded on a Restraint's Incident form held in the office. - Be applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded and reported to parents before the child is arrives home (see appendix 3 for a behaviour log) - Be reflected upon and appropriate behaviour plans updated